evolfo/better-spotify/README.md

 # !Spotify

-###### Welcome to !Spotify, the music playing app build with Ruby on Rails.
+## Welcome to !Spotify, the music playing app built with Ruby on Rails.
 You must sign in to view the full site.

 ![Login Page](https://i.imgur.com/pJE0vvB.jpg)